 The first works on the modernization of fortifications were undertaken in the 15th century.
 Point to that the royal privileges of that period, granting the town tax relief for the improvement of the walls and moats.
 It follows from them that the fortifications were at that time owned by the town.
 Perhaps within the framework of these works the defensive wall was raised, and the foregate was added to the Cracow Gate.
 In the next century modernization works were continued.
 The inhabitants of the villages belonging to the town, and even the church institutions had to work on the walls.
 Starting in the second half of the 16th century, and especially since the Swedish Wars, when the town was destroyed, references to reparations of fortifications ceased to appear in historical documents.
 In the seventeenth and eighteenth centuries, in the absence of funds for the preservation of the walls, its fall was gradual.
 At that time, they were gradually used in the construction of new buildings.
 The demolition began during the Austrian occupation and was continued during the Congress Kingdom.
 In 1807, the Lublin Gate was destroyed and in the years 1816-1818 the other two gates, the large sections of the walls and towers were removed.
 In the 1920s the moat was filled from the north to form a walkway and further demolition work was carried out at the defensive walls.

-The perimeter of the wall defines the shape of an oval, with a longer axis aligned in the east-west direction.
-The area of the town in the walls was 8,5 hectares, and the length of the fortification lines was over 1100 meters.
+The city was founded on a slightly elevated headland between two tributaries of the Mleczna River.
+The perimeter of the wall defined the shape of an oval, with a longer axis aligned in the east-west direction.
+The area of the town in the walls was 8,5 hectares, and the length of the fortification lines was over 1200 meters.
 From the inside the town was covered by a inderwall street, which course was interrupted by a castle.

 The defensive wall in Radom was erected from brick in the monk bond, on a high stone pedestal.
 Its original height was relatively small and had a total of about 5,5 meters from the outside.
 The wall had a significant thickness of 2,2-2,5 meters.
 It was crowned with a battlement with no arrowslits.
 In the fifteenth-sixteenth century the wall was raised two times, the second time was combined with the conversion of its crown, the change of the battlement to a guard porch with arrowslits.
 The wall was relatively low, so it was elevated during the modernization of over 1.5 meters, which also led to the elevation of the porch of the defenders.